Nolan Arenado Player Props: Cardinals vs. Braves

 - Arenado hit .293 with 42 doubles, a triple, 30 home runs and 55 walks.

-- He ranked 18th in batting average, 26th in on base percentage, and fourth in slugging among qualified hitters in baseball last season.
+- He ranked 18th in batting average, 26th in on base percentage, and fourth in slugging among qualifying hitters in MLB action last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.